Nicolas Cage's Car Collection Is A Treasure Chest For Car Enthusiasts

 Exterior ColorMetallic Blue

-Unlike his other cars, Nicolas Cage was never seen driving his vintage Rolls-Royce publicly.
-His 2010 movie “The Sorcerer's Apprentice” was the only time when the Phantom II was revealed and it was also believed that Nic bought the car from production after the end of the film.
+Nicolas Cage was never seen driving his vintage Rolls-Royce publicly.
+The Phantom II was only revealed in his 2010 movie The Sorcerer's Apprentice, and it’s believed he purchased the car from production after filming wrapped.

-9. 1938 Bugatti Type 57C Atalante
+4. 1938 Bugatti Type 57C Atalante

-Nicolas cage's 1938 Bugatti Type 57C Atalante
+Nicolas Cage's 1938 Bugatti Type 57C Atalante

 1938 Bugatti Type 57C AtalanteSpecs

-Engine3.3-Liter I-8
+Engine3.3L I-8

 Horsepower160 hp